Senators urge Biden to end duty-free treatment for packages valued at less than $800

 “This out-of-control problem impacts the safety and livelihoods of Americans, outsourcing not only our manufacturing, but also our retail sectors to China, which — as you know — systematically utilizes slave labor among other unconscionable practices to undermine our economy,” the senators said.

-The White House did not immediately respond to a request for comment on the letter, which was provided to The Associated Press.
+The White House referred questions to the Office of the U.S. Trade Representative, which did not immediately respond to a request for comment on the letter provided to The Associated Press.

 Congress raised the threshold for expedited and duty-fee imports into the U.S. from $200 back in 2016.
 The argument for doing so is that it speeds up the pace of commerce and lowers costs for consumers.
 It also allows U.S. Customs and Border Protection to focus its resources on the bigger-ticket items that generate more tariff revenue for the federal government.